AdobeDocs/workfront.fr-FR/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/update-work.md

    >Vous ne pouvez pas ajouter de commentaire à une mise à jour du système.

-## Utilisation de texte enrichi dans une mise à jour Workfront
+## Utilisation de texte enrichi dans une mise à jour Workfront{#use-rich-text-in-a-workfront-update}

 <!--remove this top note when we get to parity with the current version, OR change the note to mention that some options are ONLY available in the Beta version and not the current one.-->